Charlotte Durante: Trial and conviction

-On May 26, 2010, the Police Department of the City of Delray Beach arrested Charlotte Gilmore Durante on fraud charges carrying a sentence of up to 90 years in prison.
+On May 26, 2010, the Police Department of the City of Delray Beach arrested Durante on fraud charges carrying a sentence of up to 90 years in prison.

 The presiding judge was Charles E. Burton.
 Durante’s attorney, Thomas Montgomery, insisted his client did nothing wrong.
 She planned to get donations and government grants for the museum.
 That money would be used to repay investors, he said."

 Eve Lyon, jury forewoman, said the panel had no choice but to convict.
-Montgomery and Durante insisted they had evidence that would prove investors knew what they were getting into.
-But, it was never presented to the jury.
-"It was mainly lack of contrary information from the defense side," Lyon said. "(Montgomery) didn't demonstrate anything concrete."
+Montgomery and Durante insisted they had evidence that would prove investors knew what they were getting into, but "[i]t was mainly lack of contrary information from the defense side" that led to the conviction, Lyon said. "(Montgomery) didn't demonstrate anything concrete."

 Montgomery later sought a new trial, arguing that the judge erred by forcing him to represent Durante, and by failing to grant a trial delay because of Durante's medical condition.

 On June 13, 2013, the judge sentenced Durante to seven years, with three years credit for time served.
 The judge noted that Durante had been "a beacon for the community" and had lived a "remarkable life".

-Nearing the end of her sentence in 2016, Durante filed an appeal for a new trial.
-The Florida Fourth District Court of Appeals, however, summarily affirmed the trial court.
+Near the end of her sentence in 2016, Durante filed an appeal for a new trial.
+The Florida Fourth District Court of Appeal, however, summarily affirmed the trial court.